zerynth/docs-v3/docs/reference/libs/stdlib/datetime.md

 utcoffset(dt)
 ```

-Return offset of local time from UTC, as a :class:`timedelta` object
+Return offset of local time from UTC, as a `timedelta` object
 that is positive east of UTC.
 If local time is west of UTC, this should
 be negative.

 This represents the *total* offset from UTC; for example, if a
-:class:`timezone` object represents both time zone and DST adjustments,
+`timezone` object represents both time zone and DST adjustments,
-:meth:`timezone.utcoffset` should return their sum.
+`timezone.utcoffset` should return their sum.
 If the UTC offset
 isn’t known, return `None`.
 Else the value returned must be a
-:class:`timedelta` object strictly between `timedelta(hours=-24)` and
+`timedelta` object strictly between `timedelta(hours=-24)` and
 `timedelta(hours=24)` (the magnitude of the offset must be less than one
 day).
-Most implementations of :meth:`timezone.utcoffset` will probably
+Most implementations of `timezone.utcoffset` will probably
 look like one of these two:

         return CONSTANT                 # fixed-offset class
         return CONSTANT + self.dst(dt)  # daylight-aware class

-If :meth:`timezone.utcoffset` does not return `None`, :meth:`timezone.dst`
+If `timezone.utcoffset` does not return `None`, `timezone.dst`
 should not return None either.

-The default implementation of :meth:`timezone.utcoffset` returns the sum
+The default implementation of `timezone.utcoffset` returns the sum
 of time zone and DST adjustments, if available.

 ### method `dst`